 The drizzle continues, mildly unpleasant, obscuring a view and making me move faster.
 At the top are two chairs ostensibly for hanging out in this beautiful place.
-I simply press on to a confusing bit that is well marked.
+I simply press on to a confusing bit that is not well marked.
 Just when I want to go down off the saddle, I need to stay high and cross several massive scree slopes.
 It’s not difficult, but in the rain, it feels exposed and aerie.

 The trail continues high as a huge valley opens beside me with a stream far below – clearly, the wrong way.
-Rocks give way to tussock, this time grass as high as me, and covering most of the poles.
+Rocks give way to tussock, this time grass as high as me, and covering most of the orange-topped poles.
 The going is slow as I hunt around for my direction and try to smash down the grass and not fall in anymore holes.
 I take one wrong turn and see the pole after the fact just as Tom catches up.

 He is moving slower due to a painful ankle.
 I hope he manages the coming days.
 Just as I think that thought, the sky begins to clear and the sun comes out.
 We both take off our raincoats at the top of the final high point, looking down on a lake and mountains with mysteriously low cloud dancing through.